O'o

 O'o is an album by John Zorn released in 2009.
-It the second album by The Dreamers following their 2008 release The Dreamers.
+It is the second album by The Dreamers following their 2008 release The Dreamers.
 The title refers to the ʻōʻō of the Hawaiian Islands, the last living members of the now-extinct songbird family Mohoidae.
 The song titles likewise refer extinct or nearly-so birds, from the prehistoric Archaeopteryx lithographica to the Zapata rail of which a few hundred survive in Cuba.

 Reception

 The Allmusic review by Thom Jurek awarded the album 4 stars stating "O'o is every bit as accessible and fun to listen to as Dreamers is, but in many ways, it's even more satisfying because it feels like a work rather than a collection of tunes.
 In fact, the only thing more pleasing than listening to this album would be hearing it performed live."